mikedilger/gossip/README.md

 The following features make gossip different than most other nostr clients so far:

-- Gossip follows people at they relays they profess to post to.
-That means it has to discover which relays those are (see [NIP-65](https://github.com/nostr-protocol/nips/blob/master/65.md)).
+- **Desktop Portable**: Gossip is designed to run on desktop computers, and is portable to Windows, MacOS and Linux.
+- **Gossip Model**: The Gossip Model was named after this client, because gossip never used a simple list of relays.
+From day one it tried to find posts of people that you follow wherever they are most likely to be, based on those people's relay lists as well as half a dozen other heuristics.
+Today multiple clients use a similar model, focused around ([NIP-65](https://github.com/nostr-protocol/nips/blob/master/65.md)).
 Gossip connects to all relays necessary to cover everybody you follow, while also trying to listen to the minimum number of relays necessary to do that (considering that there is overlap, and that people generally post to multiple relays).
 It also dynamically adjusts to relays being down or disconnecting.
-- Gossip handles private keys as securely as reasonable (short of hardware tokens), keeping them encrypted under a passphrase on disk, requiring that passphrase on startup, and zeroing memory.
+- **Secure Key Handling**: Gossip handles private keys as securely as reasonable (short of hardware tokens), keeping them encrypted under a passphrase on disk, requiring that passphrase on startup, and zeroing memory.
+This shouldn't really be a point of difference but few other clients bother.
-- Gossip avoids web technologies (other than HTTP GET and WebSockets).
+- **Avoids Browser-Tech**: Gossip avoids web technologies (other than HTTP GET and WebSockets which are necessary for nostr).
 Web technologies like HTML parsing and rendering, CSS, JavaScript and the very many web standards, are complex and represent a security hazard due to such a large attack surface.
 This isn't just a pedantic or theoretical concern; people have already had their private key stolen from other nostr clients.
 We use simple OpenGL-style rendering instead.
 It's not as pretty but it gets the job done.

-### Status

-Gossip is ready to use as a daily client if you wish.
-There are shortcomings, and active [development](DEVELOPING.md) is ongoing.
+- **Performant**: Gossip aims towards being highly performant, using the LMDB database, the rust language, and coding architectures with performance always in mind.
+Unless you have quite old hardware, the network speed will probably be your bottleneck.
+- **High user control**: Gossip has (at the time of writing) 57 different settings.
+When the right value is uncertain, I pick a reasonable default and give the user the mechanism to change it.
+- **Privacy Options**: in case someone wishes to remain secret they should use Gossip over Tor - I recommend using QubesOS do to this.
+But you could use Whonix or even Tails.
+Don't just do it on your normal OS which won't do Tor completely.
+Gossip provides options to support privacy usage such as not loading avatars, not necessarily sharing who you follow, etc. We will be adding more privacy features.

 ## Media